eviltwo/FolderCopyOnBuild/README.md

 # FolderCopyOnBuild
-Copy the specified directory to the build path.
+Copy the specified directory to the build path after the build.
 The folder containing the Marker assets is the target.

 Example: Copy the Licenses folder to the build path.